OFSTED and School's support for Health and Wellbeing

 November 2010 saw the publication of the importance of teaching and Healthy lives, healthy people, the government white papers on schools and public health.
 This year we see OFSTED including the evaluation of health and safety in the new framework.

-At Swindon Healthy Schools we are interested in seeing how health and wellbeing in the school setting will help improve grades, improve health outcomes and improve the future of young people.
+At Swindon Healthy Schools we are interested in seeing how health and wellbeing in the school setting will help improve grades, improve health outcomes, reduce inequalities across the town and improve the future of young people.

 We were relieved to see that an important message in all documents is the recognition that schools will continue to have an important role to play in helping children to be happier, healthier and more ready to learn and meet their full potential.